Ask your question...

 For the discussion enrollment, what happens during the instructor-led group discussions?
 Is this via live video, a chatroom, or something else?

 The group discussions are hour-long video conference discussions using Google Hangouts.
 They are recorded and put into the discussion archives.
+To watch the discussion archives or join a group discussion, click the speech bubbles icon on the top-right of every course page.

 Do you have to complete the course in the set number of weeks or is that just a guideline?
 For example if I signed up for the five week course but took twelve to actually complete it, is that ok?